tpaau-17DB/libprettylogger/README.md

 <a name="log-formatting_log-formatter"></a>
 ### `LogFormatter`
 The `LogFormatter` struct manages log formatting.
-It's accessible as a field within the `Logger`, but can also operate independently.
-This means that `LogFormatter` can be used directly without the need for a `Logger` instance.
+It's accessible as a field within `Logger`, but can also operate independently.

 Using a `LogFormatter`:
 ```rust